George Barnes (musician): Biography

 Barnes was born in South Chicago Heights, United States.
-George had first started to play the Piano at the age of five.
-But when George was ten, the family were forced to sell the instrument along with the home because of the great depression.
+George had first started to play the piano at the age of five.
+When George was ten, the family were forced to sell the instrument along with the home because of the great depression.
 There was an old Sears Roebuck Silvertone guitar left over, which George picked up and his father who was a guitarist began to teach him to play.
 In 1931, Barnes's older brother made a pickup and amplifier for him because he knew that George wanted to play solo lines that could be heard in a band.
 He believed he might have been the first person to ever play an electric guitar.

 When George was eleven, he heard some records with Bix Beiderbecke that featured Joe Venuti and knew then that he wanted to be a jazz musician.

 He had become accomplished enough on guitar to join the local musicians' union at the age of twelve, and helped to aid the family's income by playing at local dances and weddings.

 When Barnes was young he was given blues guitar lessons by the guitarist Lonnie Johnson.
 Johnson tuned his 12-string guitar down a whole-tone to make it easier for George to play.
 Lonnie Johnson influenced the way that Barnes played the blues.
 George Barnes wanted to play melody and not rhythm, but during his early years of playing because so few soloed, other than Johnson no guitarist influenced the way he played.
 He listened to records of Django Reinhardt but could not relate to his playing.
 So players of other instruments were also primary inspirations to him, particularly the clarinetist Jimmie Noone, whom George Barnes played with at the age of 16 and claimed was his single greatest influence.
 Barnes was also inspired and influenced strongly by the playing of the cornetist Bix Beiderbecke.
 He wanted to capture the same feeling on guitar that Beiderbecke did through his own playing.
 Other influences were Louis Armstrong, and saxophonist Johnny Hodges.

 From 1935 to 1937, Barnes led a band that performed in the Midwest.

 In 1937 he played in an eight piece band called the Rhythm-Aires.
 Barnes did all of the arranging and orchestration for this band.
 Because most of the players switched from one instrument to another, he had to often double the orchestration.
 They toured at night around Chicago Heights.